Last Updated on May 1, 2023

 Sage is also available in supplemental forms, such as powder or tablets.
 These products should not be used during pregnancy.

-Additionally, essential oils containing thujone (such as sage essential oil) have potentially toxic effects on pregnant women and should be avoided (source: International Journal of Molecular Sciences).
+Additionally, essential oils containing thujone (such as sage essential oil) have potentially adverse effects on pregnant women and should be avoided (source: International Journal of Molecular Sciences).

 Are Clary Sage or Spanish Sage Safe for Pregnancy?